-Eminence 820H Patriot Series 8-inch – KGR Editor’s Choice
+Eminence 820H Patriot Series 8-Inch – KGR Editor’s Choice

-The Eminence 820H is the finest example of an 8-inch speaker that we could find.
+The Eminence 820H is the finest example of an 8-inch speaker we could find.
 Nothing else we tested could compete with the 820H, though it is double the price of the average 8-inch speaker.
 It is a hemp cone speaker with a pressed steel chassis.

 According to our tests, the clean tone of the 820H is warm and full-bodied.
-Observing the frequency response graph, we saw a more neutral trend than most other speakers.
+Observing the frequency-response graph, we saw a more neutral trend than most other speakers.
 You get excellent note definition with clean tones, all across the frequency spectrum.
 Despite the flat response, the 820H maintains an original character.

 We tried several genres with the 820H and found it very versatile with its broad full-range approach.
 We distorted tones without encountering any issues, while the clean tone held its own.
 Even a typically thin-sounding amp can feel larger than life when it has this speaker in it.

-We found that the mids are smooth, and the bottom-end makes everything sound fatter, dominating everything else in the 8” diameter range.
+We found that the mids are smooth, and the bottom-end makes everything sound fatter, dominating everything else in the 8”-diameter range.
 Eminence not only gives a guarantee of a Premium American tone with the 820H, but it also guarantees durability and reliability.
 All Eminence speakers are ready to hit the road and withstand the stresses of gigging.

 The Celestion TF0818MR is an excellent choice if you want your guitars to have a dominating presence in your mixes.
-Its price sits at a comfortable intermediate compared to others on this list, and it comes with the usual quality guarantee that you would expect from Celestion.
+Its price sits at a comfortable intermediate compared to others on this list, and it comes with the usual quality guarantee you would expect from Celestion.
 It has a ferrite magnet for better durability and a robust pressed-steel chassis.

 We looked at the frequency response curve to further explore the characteristics of the TF0818MR.
-We were surprised to see the sharp drop in the highest frequency range (10kHz to 20kHz).
+We were surprised to see a sharp drop in the highest frequency range (10kHz to 20kHz).
 There is also a dropoff in response below 200Hz, but we didn’t find this noticeable with a guitar.
 Nevertheless, the bottom end and top end take a back seat while the mids were prominent in our tests.

 The second premium entry to the list from Eminence is the Alpha-8A.
 It’s almost as good as the 820H, but not quite there.
 In character, the Alpha-8A separates itself from the 820H, so you might want to give both of them a listen before you judge.
 It is also slightly more affordable than the 820H, so it is certainly something to consider.

 Verdict: The Eminence Alpha-8A is a premium choice that is second only to the 820H in the 8” speaker range.
 It offers a balanced, warm tone that’s suitable for everything from classic clean sounds to bone-crushing metal chugging.
 The price is reasonably justified given the rest of the 8” lineup.
 Still, it’s not quite as good as the 820H in comparison.

-8 Inch Guitar Speakers – Buyer’s Guide
+8-Inch Guitar Speakers – Buyer’s Guide

 So make sure that you match the wattage of the amplifier and the speaker you’re using.

 Try to listen to the speakers you are getting, preferably with a clean and unadulterated tone.
-If the speaker you want is not available for testing anywhere, check out reviews and speaker shootouts on YouTube.
+If the speaker you want isn’t available for testing anywhere, check out reviews and speaker shootouts on YouTube.
 Consider if the frequency response of the speakers will be suitable for the kind of music you want to play.
 Some players may want mid-focused speakers like the Celestion TF0818MR, but it may not be suitable for all genres.

-And every speaker also imparts a unique character to the tone, that only you can identify to your liking.
+Every speaker also imparts a unique character to the tone, that only you can identify to your liking.
 This is why several artists have signature speakers that they use almost exclusively.

 If you want to use 8” speakers live, you can use more than one model to get a mix of their characteristics on stage.
-This kind of mixing boils down to experimentation, and personal preference, so try out what you can.
+This kind of mixing boils down to experimentation and personal preference, so try out what you can.
 The best musical innovations come from experimentation.

 Speaker Magnet Type

-There are several different materials used for guitar speaker magnets.
-The most prominent are
+There are several different materials used for guitar-speaker magnets.
+The most prominent are:

 - Ferrite: Ferrite is another more recent development in guitar speaker technology and is used as a robust substitute for neodymium magnets.
-Ferrite magnets are more heat and corrosion-resistant, but they are weaker in power than neodymium, making it necessary to increase their size and weight for similar use.
+Ferrite magnets are more heat- and corrosion-resistant, but they are weaker in power than neodymium, making it necessary to increase their size and weight for similar use.